saucelabs/sauce-docs/docs/api-testing/use-cases/auth-token.md

 ### Step 2: Save the token for further calls

-Next, we need to assign the token to a variable.
+Next, assign the token to a variable.
 Variables are used to store data temporarily for a test, but you can use the Sauce Labs API Testing Vault for permanent variables.
 For more information, see [Creating Reusable Variables and Snippets with the Vault](/api-testing/vault)).

 Add a `Set (variable)` component.